Get Matched With Health Science Colleges

 Steps to Becoming a Doctor

 It will take at least eight years of higher learning to become a doctor if you pursue your degree full-time.
 If you pursue alternative medical careers while you complete your medical degree, it will take even longer.
-You will also be required to take a number of intense exams during which many people fail and drop out of the process and complete a residency training program, which lasts for at least three years.
+You will also be required to take a number of intense exams - at which time many people fail and drop out of the process - and complete a residency training program, which lasts for at least three years and can take longer.
 And, in the end, you must complete state board certifications and obtain a state license to be able to practice medicine on your own.

 -